Changes to allied health services

 If you use LanternPay to bill for Home Services

-Home Service providers will no longer be able to submit invoices via LanternPay for Home Services, as you can only use LanternPay for billing pre-approved services.
-There will be no changes to your LanternPay accounts - you can still access your payment history in LanternPay, however you won’t be able to submit new invoices for Home Services.
+Providers will no longer be able to submit invoices via LanternPay for Home Services.
+This applies to both new and existing clients.
+There will be no changes to your LanternPay accounts, so you’ll still be able to invoice via LanternPay for other eligible services you provide to TAC clients and access your payment history.
+However, you won’t be able to submit new invoices for Home Services.

 Please send your invoices directly to email@example.com quoting Home Services and your client's claim number in the subject line and our payments team will prioritise these.
 Visit tac.vic.gov.au/invoicing to see what information is needed on your invoices.